 The £10,000 Planetary Health Film Prize will be awarded to the film that sets out the most compelling case and call to action.

 The call to action could be an advocacy, education or other impact initiative.
 It should be carefully budgeted with achievable, measurable milestones.

 The prize could be used to fund a discrete element within an existing advocacy or education initiative, or impact campaign – or to further develop an existing plan

-Films that fall within the scope of the prize will be shortlisted from submissions and invited films and asked to complete a short application form to be returned by 30 October.
-The prize will be announced at the Global Health Film Festival on Saturday 12 November.
+Films that fall within the scope of the prize will be shortlisted from submissions and the prize will be announced at the Global Health Film Festival on Saturday 08 December.

 Shortlisted films will be judged by a panel of planetary health experts and film-makers; criteria will include: